Atlanta Dream: The Angel McCoughtry Era (2008–2019)

 During the 2011 season, Betty sold Dream Too LLC to local investors Mary Brock and Kelly Loeffler.

 The Dream started the 2012 season with a 12–12 record and fired head coach and general manager Meadors during a dispute with league-leading scorer Angel McCoughtry.
 Meadors was replaced by Fred Williams, finished with a 19–15 record, and lost in the first round.

-The following 2013 season, the team again made it to the WNBA Finals, and again were swept by the Lynx.
+The following 2013 season, the team again made it to the WNBA Finals, and again was swept by the Lynx.
 Williams' contract was not renewed.

 Michael Cooper was then hired for the 2014 season.
-He led the team to the playoffs in 2014 and 2016, but was fired after failing to make the playoffs in 2017.
+He led the team to the playoffs in 2014 and 2016 but was fired after failing to make the playoffs in 2017.

 On October 30, 2017, the Dream hired Nicki Collen as their new head coach.
 Collen came over to Atlanta after serving as an assistant coach for the Connecticut Sun.
-Collen helped the Dream finish first in the Eastern Conference in 2018, finishing with an 23-11 record.
+Collen helped the Dream finish first in the Eastern Conference in 2018, finishing with a 23-11 record.
 They ultimately ended up losing in the Semifinals that year.

 2019 was a struggle for the Dream.
 Angel McCoughtry was still recovering from her ACL tear that occurred during the 2018 year.
-Tiffany Hayes and Brittney Sykes were bright spots - both averaging in double figures for the year.
+Tiffany Hayes and Brittney Sykes were bright spots – both averaging in double figures for the year.
 But that wasn't enough, the Dream finished with the worst record in the Eastern Conference with a 8-26 record.
-With the WNBA's lottery system of 2-year combine records, the Dream had the worst shot at receiving the top pick in the 2020 WNBA Draft and they received the 4th Overall Pick.
+With the WNBA's lottery system of 2-year combine records, the Dream had the worst shot at receiving the top pick in the 2020 WNBA draft and they received the 4th Overall Pick.